2022 Sonoma Winery Dinner Events

 Kendall Jackson Wine Estate and Gardens

-Each summer and fall, this well-known winery holds events under a pergola next to their chef’s garden and vineyard, located just behind their tasting room in Russian River Valley.
+Each summer and fall, this well-known winery holds alfresco events under a romantic pergola next to their chef’s garden and vineyard, located just behind their tasting room in Russian River Valley.
 The dinners feature produce, cheese and meat from local, Bay-area farmers with different themes for each of their Sonoma winery events, such as Costarella Seafood and Chevoo Cheese and Liberty Farms Duck with Dry Creek Peach & Produce Peaches.
 Tickets are $195 per person or $146 for wine club members.
-For more information, visit their events page.